HaoyangLee/mindone/examples/opensora_hpcai/docs/quick_start.md

     --image_size 256 \
 ```

-After running, the vae latents saved as npz file for each video will be in `output_dir`.
+After running, the vae latents saved as npz file for each video will be in `output_path`.

 For parallel inference, please refer to `scripts/run/run_infer_vae_parallel.sh`